Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

 ### Response

-Returns a [React Response](#atomic-banks-react-with-an-atomic-bank-react-response-object) if the Atomic Bank was reacted successfully.
+Returns a [Reactor Response](#reactors-invoke-a-reactor-reactor-response-object) if the Atomic Bank was reacted successfully.
 Returns [an error](#errors) if the Atomic Bank failed to react.
 Errors generated from Reactors will be translated to the common Basis Theory Error format.
 See [Reactor Errors](#errors-reactor-errors) for more details.

-### React Response Object
+### Reactor Response Object
 | Attribute | Type  | Description                                                                                                                                                                             |
 |-----------|-------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `tokens`  | *map* | (Optional) [Token(s)](#tokens-token-object) created from the `tokenize` block of the Reactor Formula [response](#reactor-formulas-reactor-formula-code-reactor-formula-response-object) |